The Only Weight-Loss Soup Recipe You Need

-I think it's a happy coincidence that January is not only national soup month, but also the peak of people's efforts to lose weight.
-Cooking up a satisfying pot a vegetable soup can help your weight-loss efforts.
-Research shows that soups might help you lose weight: in one study, published in the journal Physiology & Behavior, people consumed the fewest calories on days when they ate soup rather than the same ingredients in solid form.
+Cooking up a satisfying pot of vegetable soup can help your weight-loss efforts for a few reasons.
+For starters, research has found that soups might help you lose weight.
+In one study, published in the journal Physiology & Behavior, people consumed the fewest calories on days when they ate soup rather than the same ingredients in solid form.
 Soup has a high water content, which can help you feel full and stay hydrated—both of which are important for weight loss.
 Broth-based soups packed with veggies give you the biggest bang for your caloric buck.
 And, just like salad, soup is a good vehicle for vegetables (the fiber in vegetables also promotes feelings of fullness).
 And in a study published in Appetite, people who started lunch with vegetable soup ended up eating 20 percent less than those who skipped the soup.

 Related: Our Best Weight-Loss Soup Recipes

-Joyce Hendley, co-author of the James Beard Award-winning cookbook The EatingWell Diet, developed the ultimate vegetable weight loss-friendly soup recipe.
+Joyce Hendley, co-author of the James Beard Award-winning cookbook The EatingWell Diet, developed the ultimate vegetable soup recipe.
 The light, super-satisfying vegetable minestrone soup is inspired by a favorite Weight Watchers (now WW) recipe: "I'll never forget the moment in a Weight Watchers meeting when the conversation turned to 'The Soup.'
 Everyone in the room, it seemed, owed their success to the Garden Vegetable Soup recipe in the program booklet.
-Words like 'easy,' 'yummy' and 'filling' kept coming up, and the best ones of all: 'virtually calorie-free.'
+Words like 'easy,' 'yummy' and 'filling' kept coming up.
 I practically sprinted home to make it that night.

 Pictured Recipe: Veggistrone